-During 2022, our board of directors met seven times.
-Each of our incumbent directors attended 100% of the total meetings of the board and the board committees on which the director served that were held during the time that person was a director in 2022.
-All of our current directors attended our 2022 Annual Meeting of Shareholders.
+During 2023, our board of directors met 5 times.
+Each of our incumbent directors attended at least 75% of the total meetings of the board and the board committees on which the director served that were held during the time that person was a director in 2023.
+All of our current directors attended our 2023 annual meeting of shareholders.

 The following table provides information regarding our current board of directors.
-We expect that in May 2023, (i) Mr. Carney will join the Corporate Governance and Nominating Committee as Chair, and (ii) we will make additional changes to our committee memberships resulting from the departures of Mr. Lee and Ms. McGlynn following the 2023 Annual Meeting of Shareholders.
+Jennifer Schneider has been nominated for our board of directors and therefore is not included in the table below.
+We expect that we will make additional changes later this year to our committee memberships resulting from the departure of Mr. Kearney following the 2024 annual meeting of shareholders.

 Director Independence Board Audit Committee CGNC MDCC S&T Committee

-писреписпес • • Committee • MDCC • •

-Sangeeta N. Bhatia V • • Θ
+Sangeeta N. Bhatia V Ğ

-Lloyd Carney ~ ě i i
+Lloyd Carney V ē 0

-Alan Garber V i • •
+Alan Garber V : •

-Terrence C. Kearney ~ i Ö i
+Terrence C. Kearney v

-Reshma Kewalramani •
+Reshma Kewalramani

-Yuchun Lee ~ i • i
+Michel Lagarde ~ • •

-Jeffrey M. Leiden Ö
+Jeffrey M. Leiden ė

-Margaret G. McGlynn ~ i Ĝ •

-Diana McKenzie V i i •
+Diana McKenzie v • • •

-Bruce I. Sachs ~ i Ö
+Bruce I. Sachs v • ė

+Nancy Thornberry v • •

-Suketu Upadhyay V • •
+Suketu Upadhyay V Ġ

-2022 Meetings 7 8 5 6 5
+2023 Meetings 5 7 5 5 4

-= Member

-= Chair
+= Member = Chair